 Independent audits by well-known fairness testing boards like eCogra, TST, iTech Labs and GLI guarantee that the Random Number Generator of the games is indeed random.
 So, if you see logos of those companies at the footer of the website’s homepage, then you should rest assured that you’re playing somewhere safe.

 - Games from reputable providers

 When it comes to payments offered on Sweden online casinos without a license, there’s little missing compared to licensed ones.
-Cards and popular ewallets like Skrill and Neteller are offered on all unlicensed casinos, along with Ecopayz.
-You might even find a few accepting Paypal transactions like Chelsea Palace, although that’s not so common.
+Cards and popular e-wallets like Skrill and Neteller are offered on all unlicensed casinos, along with Ecopayz.
+You might even find a few accepting Paypal transactions, although that’s not so common.

-Trustly is supported by many sites accepting Swedish players without a license, such as TopTally.
-And if you’re using Zimpler for your deposits, you’ll have no problem finding playgrounds providing that payment, such as Lucky Bird casino.
+Trustly is supported by many sites accepting Swedish players without a license, but its gaming-focused product, Pay and Play is available only in regulated casinos, because it requires the use of BankID.
+And if you’re using Zimpler at casinos without Swedish license for your deposits, you’ll have no problem finding playgrounds providing that payment, such as Lucky Bird casino.
 What unlicensed Swedish casinos are missing though is Swish, as this is only offered by Spelinspektionen license holders.

 Bonus Code: 7DAYWELCOME200